EOSIO/eos/testnet.md

 This is an example of a custom deployment where clusters of nodes are isolated except through a single crosslink.

 # The Launcher Application
-To address the complexity implied by distributing multiple eosd nodes across a LAN or a wider network, the launcher application was created.
+To address the complexity implied by distributing multiple enudaemon nodes across a LAN or a wider network, the launcher application was created.

-Based on a handful of command line arguments the Launcher is able to compose per-node configuration files, distribute these files securely amongst the peer hosts, then start up the multiple instances of eosd.
+Based on a handful of command line arguments the Launcher is able to compose per-node configuration files, distribute these files securely amongst the peer hosts, then start up the multiple instances of enudaemon.

 Eosd instances started this way have their output logged in individual text files.
 Finally the launcher application is also able to shut down some or all of the test network.

 ## Running the Launcher application

-The launcher program is used to configure and deploy producing and non-producing eosd nodes that talk to each other using configured routes.
-The configuration for each node is stored in separate directories, permitting multiple nodes to be active on the same host, assuming the machine has sufficient memory and disk space for multiple eosd instances.
+The launcher program is used to configure and deploy producing and non-producing enudaemon nodes that talk to each other using configured routes.
+The configuration for each node is stored in separate directories, permitting multiple nodes to be active on the same host, assuming the machine has sufficient memory and disk space for multiple enudaemon instances.
 The launcher makes use of multiple configuration sources in order to deploy a testnet.
 A handful of command line arguments can be used to set up simple local networks.

 To support deploying distributed networks, the launcher will read more detailed configuration from a JSON file.
 You can use the launcher to create a default JSON file based on the command line options you supply.
 Edit that file to substitute actual hostnames and other details as needed, then rerun the launcher supplying this file.